Terms to Know

 Loans are borrowed money that must be repaid with interest.

 Master Promissory Notes are legally binding documents signed upon application for educational loans.
 The promissory note is a contract between the borrower and lender that lists the conditions under which monies were borrowed and the terms under which they will be repaid.

 The Perkins Loan is a low-interest loan for both undergraduate and graduate students with financial need.
 It is provided with government funds, with a share contributed by the school.

 Principal is the amount of money borrowed or remaining unpaid on a loan.
 Interest is charged as a percentage of the principal.
 Insurance and origination fees are deducted from this amount before disbursement.

 The interest that is paid only on the principal balance of the loan and not on any accrued interest is called the simple interest.
 Most federal student loan programs offer simple interest.
 However, capitalizing the interest on an unsubsidized loan can result in being charged compound interest.

 A Stafford Loan is a low-cost educational loan sponsored by the federal government.
 The interest rates are lower than commercial loans and are set by the government on July 1st for the following 12-month period.
+You have the option of paying the interest as it accrues or postponing the interest payments until after you graduate.
+Medical students can borrow up to $40,500 each year at a fixed rate of 5.31% for the 2016-17 academic year.
 Stafford Loans differ from Perkins loans in that the school does not contribute to the loan.